opensearch-project/sql/docs/dev/sql-nested-function-select-clause.md

 }
 ```

 Example with multiple SELECT clause function calls sharing same path.
-Queries sharing same path will be added to the same inner hits query for OpenSearch DSL push down.
+These two queries share the same path and will be added to the same inner hits query for pushing DSL to OpenSearch.
 - `SELECT nested(message.info, message), nested(message.author, message) FROM nested_objects;`
 ```json
 {